gocircuit/circuit/README.md

 -------------

 The circuit allows for unusual flexibilities in process orchestration.
-Take a look, for instance, at the “virus” tutorial which demonstrates how to implement a semi-resilient self-sustained mechanism within a cluster.
-Find it in
+Take a look, for instance, at the two “virus” tutorials which demonstrate how to implement a semi-resilient self-sustained mechanism within a cluster.
+Find the simpler one here

-	github.com/gocircuit/circuit/client/tutorial/3-virus
+	github.com/gocircuit/circuit/client/tutorial/virus

+And the more elaborate one, which demonstrate use of channels, here

+	github.com/gocircuit/circuit/client/tutorial/virus-with-backchan

 Learn more
 ----------